 4.5 Years Old

-This model is 4.5 years old, weighs 35 lbs, and is 42 inches tall.
+This model is 4.5 years old, weighs 35 pounds, and is 42 inches tall.
 She normally rides forward facing in another seat, but agreed to help with this review by testing out the RAVA in rear facing mode.
-She has another 15 lbs or 7″ growing room in the RAVA!
+She has another 15 pounds or 7″ growing room in the RAVA!

 I noticed that she could not unbuckle the chest clip on her own, something that she’s able to do in other seats.
 Our model preferred rear facing recline four using the calf extension.
 She had loads of legroom!